eliotjlee/holmes/README.md

 - **Data Storage**: A hierarchy of objects (`Timestamp`, `SuspectAgent`, etc.) was devised to hold the generated text.
 The `Plot` object encapsulates all game information, allowing easy data serialization.
 - **Flexibility**: Currently, Holmes uses OpenAI’s `gpt-3.5-turbo-16k` for its LLM.
 However, by replacing OpenAI calls with Langchain chains/agents, almost any LLM could be integrated into the game.

+## Future Plans

+- **Integrate Multiple LLMs**: Plan to support different LLMs by replacing OpenAI calls with Langchain chains/agents.
+- **Enhance Game Mechanics**: Look forward to deepening the game mechanics for a richer player experience.

 ## Setup and Configuration

 **Important**: This code assumes that you have set your OpenAI API key as the environment variable named `OPENAI_API_KEY`.
 If you haven't set this up yet, please ensure you do so before running the application.
 Depending on your operating system: